ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 values.
 For example, with one row per song and one "artist" field, what do you do for a song that has two artists?

-One approach is to create a "second artist" field, which might be a solution to a different problem.
-What we really want is to have two entries each in the same place in the data.
+You might want to create a "second artist" field, which could be a solution to a different problem.
+What we really want is to have two entries each "in the same place" in the data.

 Whatever the solution, there is a related interface issue: especially with a tabular display, how do we show the user that there are two